Guest Auditors – Life Sciences

 The programme of the faculty

-With the start of the summer semester 2024, (selected) courses of the faculties of Technology and Bionics, Society and Economics as well as Life Sciences at the Kleve campus of the university as well as the Faculty of Communication and Environment in Kamp-Lintfort will be opened.
-Lectures begin on 03.04.2024.
+Starting from the winter semester 2024/2025, (selected) courses from the faculties of Technology and Bionics, Society and Economics, as well as Life Sciences at the Kleve campus of the university, and the Faculty of Communication and Environment in Kamp-Lintfort, will be open.
+Lectures begin on November 30, 2024.

-If you are interested in auditing, please fill out the application form and send it signed by hand as a PDF by e-mail to the Student Services Department (stu@hochschule-rhein-waal.de).
+If you are interested in guest student enrollment, please complete the application form and send it, handwritten and signed, as a PDF via email to the Student Services Department (stu@hochschule-rhein-waal.de).

 Application form.

-Please note that changes can still occur at short notice - these will then be announced here.
+Please note that last-minute changes may still occur — these will be announced here.

 Agribusiness, B.A. (in English)

-The Bachelor's degree program in Agribusiness teaches business management expertise and management skills with a focus on the agricultural and food industries.
-Students learn how companies can successfully position themselves in the market in view of increasing quality demands and logistical importance, and current topics such as rural development, sustainability and agricultural policy are also covered.
+The Bachelor's program in Agribusiness provides business knowledge and management skills with a focus on the agricultural and food industries.
+Students learn how companies can position themselves successfully in the market in light of increasing quality demands and logistics importance.
+Current topics such as rural development, sustainability, and agricultural policy are also addressed.

 12:00 - 13:00

-The English-language Bachelor's degree program Sustainable Agriculture deals with the question of how the transition of the agricultural economy to sustainable agriculture can succeed.
-The internationally oriented degree program enables a global view of the impact of agriculture on ecological, economic and social aspects of sustainability.
+The English-taught Bachelor's program in Sustainable Agriculture focuses on how the agricultural industry can transition to sustainable farming.
+This internationally oriented course allows for a global perspective on the impact of agriculture on the ecological, economic, and social aspects of sustainability.

 10:00 - 11:00